RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 not very useful on its own.
 In future steps you will link this and other microservices into the monolith to begin the process of [strangling the monolith](https://www.martinfowler.com/bliki/StranglerApplication.html).

-Thorntail brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.
+Quarkus brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.

-Thorntail is one of many components of Red Hat OpenShift Application Runtimes.
-In the next lab you'll use Spring Boot, another popular framework, to implement additional microservices.
+Quarkus will be one of many components of Red Hat OpenShift Application Runtimes soon. **Stay tuned!!**
+In the next lab, you'll use Spring Boot, another popular framework, to implement additional microservices.
 Let's go!